 - drones with rope arrive at anchor floor BEFORE fire crew reaches this floor

-- installation time of anchors not included here: this would incur another 49 sec.
+- installation time of anchors not included in this list: this would incur another 49 sec.